 In general, one type of compensation you may qualify for is economic damages.
 This can help you pay your accident-related expenses.
 Some specific types of economic damages that may be available in a wrongful death lawsuit include:

-- Medical bills: if your loved one received medical treatment before they passed away.
+- Medical bills: If your loved one received medical treatment before they passed away.

-- Loss of wages: this may refer to money your loved one could not earn after the accident or money they would have earned in the future if they had not passed away.
+- Loss of wages: This may refer to money your loved one could not earn after the accident or money they would have earned in the future if they had not passed away.

-Suing After a Drunk Driving Death
+Deadline to Sue After a Drunk Driving Death

 - New York: according to New York Estates, Powers & Trusts (EPT) §5-4.1, you have only two years from the date of your loved one’s passing to file a wrongful death lawsuit.